The-Devoyage/mongo-filter-generator/README.md

 ### Find and Paginate Method

-Add the find and paginate to any mongoose model to enabled filtered and paginated responses.
+Add the find and paginate to any mongoose model to enable filtered and paginated responses.
 Simple setup guide is below to add this method to the model with Mongoose Plugins.

 ```ts
 const paginatedResponse = await User.findAndPaginate<IUser>(filter, options);